pie-framework/math-validation/README.md

 * a faster latex parser
 * faster math evaluation

 ## modes

 There are 2 modes - literal and symbolic

-Literal: is at its most basic form very similar to a string validation
+Literal: is at its most basic a tuned version of a string validation

-Literal will ignore spaces and parentheses as long as they do not change the meaning of operations

-For example “a+7 +b” will not validate against “7 + a+b” but will validate against “  ((a)    + (7))+b ”.
+By default - ignores spaces and parentheses as long as they do not change the meaning of operations (ex. “a+7 +b” will validate against “  ((a)    + (7))+b ”)
+           - ignores leading zeros: “0.1” will validate against “.1”
-It will accept commas for decimal marks.
-For example “1,000” will be equivalent with 1000.
+           - accepts commas for decimal marks.
+For example “1,000” will be equivalent with 1000
-Validation will ignore leading zeros: “0.1” will validate against “.1”

 Literal Validation offers two configuration options that can be used to validate some variety of forms for an expression:

 Ignore trailing zeros option; allows the evaluation to accept zeros to the right of the decimal place “4.5” will validate against “4.50000000000000”
 Ignore order option; makes validation indifferent to the variables order, as long as it does not change operations meaning.
-In this case “a+7 +b*c” will validate against “7 + a+bc”, but not against “ac+7+b”
+In this case “a+7 +b*c” will validate against “7 + a+bc”, but not against “ac+7+b”; without it “a+7 +b” will not validate against “7 + a+b”

 Symbolic: attempts to decide if expressions are mathematically equivalent or not

-The second type of validation, and the most relevant in mathematics, is symbolic validation.
-By default, it offers all configurations presented for literal validation and is more relevant in mathematics

-In order to check equivalence between 2 expressions, we have to reduce both expressions to the simplest one.
+By default, it offers all configurations presented for literal validation, exceeding it by quite a lot In order to check equivalence between 2 expressions, we have to reduce both expressions to the simplest one.
 Then distribute all coefficients, combine any like terms on each side of the expression, and arrange them in the same order.